justnelling/nem/README.md

 **1/12/24**

+Features:

+1.  can now chat with note bot, will store messages as notes
+2.  can forward messages from other chats to note bot, will also store those as notes
+3.  can build thread / parent + child relationship for notes. but need to research supabase ltree more, and understand how it works.

+        - need to work on displaying the thread hierarchy nicer later

+    STRETCH

-1. add functionality where they can select messages in chat, either with telegram bot or in other chats, and add it to notes capture (like hovering over message and selecting it)
+    1. add functionality where they can select messages in chat, either with telegram bot or in other chats, and add it to notes capture (like long-pressing messages to allow added options)

+       need to come back to this.
+Bots can only access private chats with it + chats where we add the bot into the group chat --> TODO: this can be part of the making social phase of the project

+WIP challenges:

+    1. sending userId to supabase was facing issues because we initialised our supabase DB to set `userId` as uuid field instead of text string.
+For now, we've set userId to text field, and we're not setting RLS (row level security) to use supabase auth for userId.
+Might have to come back to this in future.

+    2. currently have doubling of metadata stored, in {metadata} + in source_chat_id / source_message_id.
+Should come back to rationalise in future.

+things we learnt debugging today: 1. .ENV: process.env reads from system env variables, and so we had problems reading in our .env file --> use dotenv.config() instead

 **27/11/24**